Unnao gold treasure incident: Reaction

 Former President A. P. J. Abdul Kalam said that, "according to me, science doesn't allow any guess.
 It [excavation by ASI] must have some logical conclusion."
-Bharatiya Janata Party's politician Narendra Modi mocked the government saying that, "The whole world is laughing at us over this bizarre exercise.
+Bharatiya Janata Party politician Narendra Modi mocked the government saying that, "The whole world is laughing at us over this bizarre exercise.
 Somebody dreamt and the government has launched an excavation."
 Nationalist Congress Party's leader Sharad Pawar said that, "this will lead to rise in 'buwabaji' (promoting superstition by godmen) in society" and further added that, "government agencies should not participate in such work."
 Thousands of onlookers were gathered to watch the excavation.
 Dozens of domestic and foreign TV journalists telecast the event live.
 Some media houses compared the 'media circus' with that of the 2010 Black comedy film Peepli Live.
 A journalist from Al Jazeera summed up the spectacle saying that, "We had heard that India is the land of snake charmers.
 After this we are ready to believe it."
 The weekly magazine India Today called the excavation "moronic madness" and added, "if this gold hunt ends in finding even a kilo of the yellow, we are doomed.
 An already overtly superstitious country will rush to self-declared saints and shower them with gold."